 Additionally, ASC Topic 740 provides guidance on the recognition of interest and penalties related to income taxes.
-There were no penalties related to income taxes that have been accrued or recognized as of and for the years ended June 30, 2010 and 2009.
+There were no penalties related to income taxes that have been accrued or recognized as of and for the years ended June 30, 2011 and 2010.
 The Company records interest related to unrecognized tax benefits in interest expense.
+For the year ended June 30, 2011, the Company decreased the interest it had accrued related to its tax reporting of the unauthorized transactions.
+The Company reversed the accrued interest related to the tax return that was filed for the year ended June 30, 2007 because of the statute of limitations for this return.
+During the year ended June 30, 2011, the Company accrued interest related to the tax reporting of the unauthorized transactions for years ending after June 30, 2007.